-- 1) Contractor must participate in a Health Information Exchange (HIE) as defined by: - a) Membership in the California Trusted Exchange Network (CTEN), an initiative of the California Association of Health Information Exchanges. - b) Bi-directional exchange of information with HIEs as characterized by: - i.
-Contractor receipt of information from an HIE(s); and - ii.
-Contractor dissemination of information to an HIE(s).
+- Contractor must participate in a Health Information Exchange (HIE) that is a member of the California Trusted Exchange Network (CTEN). - Contractor must bi-directionally exchange information with HIEs as characterized by: - i.
+Contractor receipt of information from an HIE(s); and

-- 2) Contractor must report on the following activities to support data exchange with providers and hospitals in the annual application for certification: - a) Participation in CTEN and bi-directional exchange of information with one or more Health Information Exchanges. - b) Data exchange initiatives that enhance health equity and access, specifically steps taken to support enhanced demographic and social risk factor data capture and facilitate the exchange of community information. - Contractor agrees to work with Covered California and other stakeholders regarding a transition to a statewide approach to streamline Health Information Exchange participation and other efforts that could improve the exchange of data. - 4) Contractor is required to support and monitor its hospitals consistent with the existing CMS Interoperability and Patient Access final rule (CMS-9115-F) in the application of the Medicare Condition of Participation to have electronic information exchange to notify primary care providers of Admission, Discharge, Transfer (ADT) events for Enrollees.
-Contractor must report the following in its annual application for certification: - a) Description of Contractor's actions to ensure hospitals, including psychiatric hospitals and critical access hospitals, are complying with the ADT notification requirements specified above; - b) Number and percent of hospitals, including psychiatric hospitals and critical access hospitals, that have implemented ADT notification for Enrollees; and - c) Description of the mechanisms Contractor has implemented to assist those hospitals not yet exchanging ADT data with primary care providers for Enrollees. - 5) Contractor agrees that improving data exchange among providers is important for providing high-quality, equitable, and affordable care.
+- ii.
+Contractor dissemination of information to an HIE(s). - 3) Contractor must report on the following activities to support data exchange with providers and hospitals in the annual application for certification: - a) Bi-directional exchange of information with one or more HIE(s) that participates in CTEN. - b) Data exchange initiatives that enhance health equity and access, specifically steps taken to support enhanced demographic and social risk factor data capture. - 4) Contractor agrees to work with Covered California and other stakeholders regarding a transition to a statewide approach to streamline Health Information Exchange participation and other efforts that could improve the exchange of data.
+This includes participation in the development of the "California Health and Human Services Data Exchange Framework" and plan of action associated with Health and Safety Code § 130290 (A.B.
+133 (2021)), adoption of the 2015 Office of the National Coordinator for Health Information Technology Electronic Health Records standards, and discussions to develop future requirements beyond the existing federal standards. - 5) Contractor is required to support and monitor its hospitals consistent with the existing CMS Interoperability and Patient Access final rule (CMS-9115-F) in the application of the Medicare Condition of Participation to have electronic information exchange to notify primary care providers of Admission, Discharge, Transfer (ADT) events for Enrollees.
+Contractor must report the following in its annual application for certification: - a) Description of Contractor's actions to ensure hospitals, including psychiatric hospitals and critical access hospitals, are complying with the ADT notification requirements specified above; - Number and percent of hospitals, including psychiatric hospitals and critical access hospitals, that have implemented ADT notification for Enrollees; and - c) Description of the mechanisms Contractor has implemented to assist those hospitals not yet exchanging ADT data with primary care providers for Enrollees. - 6) Contractor agrees that improving data exchange among providers is important for providing high-quality, equitable, and affordable care.
 Contractor will make good faith efforts to improve data exchange through collaborative efforts and strategic decisions for its other products and lines of business.
 While Contractor builds its small group business, requirements included in Article 5.02.3 will not be applied to the CCSB line of business.